lamps-wg/key-attestation-ext/draft-wallace-lamps-key-attestation-ext.md

 Registration requests consist of at least the following information:

-WebAuthn Extension Identifier:
+- WebAuthn Extension Identifier:
-&nbsp;&nbsp;An identifier meeting the requirements given in {{webauthn-extension-identifiers-for-certificate-request-protocols}}.
+  - An identifier meeting the requirements given in {{webauthn-extension-identifiers-for-certificate-request-protocols}}.

-Description:
+- Description:
-&nbsp;&nbsp;A relatively short description of the extension.
+  - A relatively short description of the extension.

-Specification Document(s):
+- Specification Document(s):
-&nbsp;&nbsp;Reference to the document or documents that specify the extension.
+  - Reference to the document or documents that specify the extension.

-Change Controller:
+- Change Controller:
-&nbsp;&nbsp;For Standards Track RFCs, list "IETF".
+  - For Standards Track RFCs, list "IETF".
 For others, give the name of the responsible party.
 Other details (e.g., postal address, email address, home page URI) may also be included.

-Notes:
+- Notes:
-&nbsp;&nbsp;[optional]
+  - [optional]

 Registrations MUST reference a freely available, stable specification, e.g., as described in Section 4.6 of [RFC8126].
 This specification MUST include security and privacy considerations relevant to the extension.